DeepTempo/docs/docs/snowUseage.md

 ![Forensichat Home Interface](./assets/forensichatHome.png)

 ## Prerequisites
-Before using Forensichat, ensure the Tempo app has been properly initialized and that you have granted the necessary permissions as outlined in the Snowflake Quickstart Guide.
-You will also need to run the inference as shown in the Quickstart Guide in order for there to be any data to analyze.
+If using Snowflake, ensure the Tempo app has been properly initialized and that you have granted the necessary permissions as outlined in the Snowflake Install Guide.
+You will also need to run the inference as shown in the Install Guide in order for there to be any data to analyze.

 ## 1. Accessing Forensichat